Quasi-cluster algebras from non-orientable surfaces: Preliminaries

 Up to homeomorphism, $\SM$ is defined by the following data~: \begin{itemize} \item the orientability of the manifold $\S$; \item the genus $g$ of the manifold; \item the number $n$ of boundary components; \item the integer partition $(b_1 , \dots , b_n)$ corresponding to the number of marked points on each boundary component; \item the number $p$ of punctures. \end{itemize}

-In the rest of this article, we will only deal with unpunctured surfaces, namely $p=0$.
+For the sake of clarity, in the rest of this article, we will only deal with unpunctured surfaces, namely $p=0$.
 We also want to exclude trivial cases where $\SM$ does not admit any triangulation by a non-empty set of arcs with endpoints at $\M$, consequently we do not allow $\SM$ to be a an unpunctured monogon, digon or triangle.